Denholm

-Denholm is a small village located between Jedburgh and Hawick in the Scottish Borders region of Scotland.
-The estimated population of Denholm is 600.
+Denholm (/ˈdɛnəm/ DEN-əm) is a small village located between Jedburgh and Hawick in the Scottish Borders.
 There is a village green in the centre.
 It lies in the valley of the River Teviot.
 Denholm is a Conservation Area listed as "a planned village as opposed to the traditional unplanned or organic form of village usually found in Roxburghshire".

-The village of Denholm is situated in Teviotdale, about halfway between the towns of Hawick and Jedburgh.
+The village of Denholm is situated in Teviotdale, about halfway between Hawick and Jedburgh.
 It lies in gentle rolling countryside between Rubers Law and the Minto Hills, volcanic outcrops which thrust up through the underlying Old Red Sandstone.

-The original settlement of 'Denum' was sited 'at the valleys' where the broad valley of the River Teviot meets the narrow glen of the Dean Burn.
+The original settlement of "Denum" was sited "at the valleys", where the broad valley of the River Teviot meets the narrow glen of the Dean Burn.
 The early hamlet was plundered and burnt during English raids of the 16th century.
 The village we see today dates from the 17th century when it was laid out around the Green.

-The population of the village is 653 (in 2011).
+The population of the village was 653 in 2011.